 This goldendoodle color is the result of multi-generational breeding from Poodles and Golden Retrievers who both have the black and dilute gene.

 Champagne is an extremely rare color, but it does exist and is very beautiful.

 Champagne Goldendoodles are the result of breeding a Poodle and Golden Retriever who have the red dilute gene.
 This red gene is diluted to create a pale yellow or dark cream color in the same way red labradors become yellow.

 These puppies are born a dark golden color like a Golden Retriever puppy, but their color lightens as they age after ten weeks.

-It is sometimes difficult to spot the difference between a champagne Goldendoodle from a cream.
+It is sometimes difficult to spot the difference between a champagne Goldendoodle and a cream.
 Normally champagne dogs have a deeper, more yellow color than creams.

 5. Chocolate (Brown)